Onboard With Brainstrust: Why My Attitude Towards Charities Changed Forever

 It was a horrendous decision to make but I was due to see him two weeks after that to tell him what I had decided.
 Those two weeks felt like two months and although I tried not to, I did nothing but think about it.

 It got so much that I didn’t know who else to turn to and I reached out to Jane at Brainstrust one night because I just needed someone to offload to.
-She comforted me and was amazing, and then sent me this a few days later:
+She comforted me and was incredible, then sent me this a few days later:

 Monday 28th January 2019: